jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 0x8049a9f <buffer+8>:	0x77	0x66	0x55	0x44	0x33	0x22	0x11	0x00
 ```

 Interestingly our string is parsed using the [little-endian format](https://en.wikipedia.org/wiki/Endianness#Little-endian) which specifies the right-most byte is placed at the lower address.
-Now that we know that the last thing to do is analyze the part of the program that leads to the `memcmp()`.
+Now that we know that, the last thing to do is to analyze the part of the program that leads to the `memcmp()`.

 ![buffer0]({{site.baseurl}}/img/buffer0.png)